How to Write a CV with No Experience in 2025

 • Include: Achieved a 30% increase in sales over five months by initiating proactive customer support and driving new sales strategies.

-4. Show your personality in a personal profile
+4. Highlight your proactive attitude in your personal profile

-Personal profile examples for CV with no experience:
+Personal profile examples for CVs with no experience

 Undergraduate student CV personal profile example